bb-io/Webflow/README.md

 1. Navigate to Apps, and identify the **Webflow** app.
 You can use search to find it.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My organization'.
+Input the **Client ID** and **Client Secret** obtained from Webflow.
 4. Click _Authorize connection_.
 5. Follow the instructions that Webflow gives you.
 6. When you return to Blackbird, confirm that the connection has appeared and the status is _Connected_.